jharnois4512/a3-persistence/README.md

 Tech Achievement 3: Used Morgan middleware to keep track of the web browser.
 I am big into cyber security and seeing what browsers that access my website are important to me.

+Tech Achievement 4: Changing background (login page) from the best building on campus to my fraternity.

 <h3>Design/Evaluation Achievements</h3>